- Business and Employment»

 But there are some ways to get around the cost of PMS colors:

 Use Black and White Renditions of the Logo.
 When developing a logo design, ALWAYS request that a solid black and white version of it be created.
 In fact, ask the graphic designer to create the black and white version FIRST.
 If it doesn't look good without color, request a new design.
-Get more tips for developing a successful logo.

 Use Black, White or No Color Version of the Logo on a Color Background.
 To achieve a color effect, without having to pay for special PMS color, choose a promotional product that is close to the logo color and imprint it with a black or white version of the logo.
 Black and white inks are usually standard, no extra cost choices in the promotional product world.
 Some promotional items—such as leather, glass or metals—may also offer laser engraving or debossing (impressed into the surface) imprinting options which offer a classy, no-color rendition of a logo.
 For paper products, consider using black ink on a colored paper stock that matches the regular logo color.
 However, weigh the costs of PMS custom color inks versus color product or paper.

 Close Enough Options.
 Depending on how strict the branding guidelines are, some organizations may choose to allow ink colors that are close enough to the exact PMS color.
 For example, if an organization's standard dark blue color is PMS 293, but a standard, no additional charge ink color offered is PMS 286 (which is relatively close) is offered for promotional product imprinting, the organization may decide that this is close enough to use to save some dollars.
 IMPORTANT!
 If the logo in question is not the organization's own, such as one to designate membership status (as in the association example noted earlier), ALWAYS obtain approval PRIOR to printing close enough color options.
 This is especially important if proper logo usage is required to receive co-op advertising expense reimbursement.
-Click here to learn more about co-op advertising.

 Disclaimer: Any examples used are for illustrative purposes only and do not suggest affiliation or endorsement.
 The author/publisher has used best efforts in preparation of this article.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and all parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice, strategies and recommendations presented herein may not be suitable for you, your situation or business.
 Consult with a professional adviser where and when appropriate.
 The author/publisher shall not be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential, or other damages.
 So by reading and using this information, you accept this risk.